Laura Armstrong, Executive Director

 Alejandro began as a financial assistant volunteer at La Casa Hogar during the summer of 2016.
 He enjoyed doing his internship as a volunteer in La Casa Hogar, because he had the opportunity to build good relationships, learn many things, and share his knowledge.
 Alejandro joined La Casa Hogar as a staff member with the role of financial assistant in August of 2016.
 He graduated from Yakima Valley College in June of 2016 with a certificate in Business Technology as a General Office Assistant.
 He is currently attending Yakima Valley College to obtain his AA degree as a Bilingual Administrative Office Assistant.

-“For me La Casa Hogar is a home where families or individuals have the opportunity to get education, learn English, become a U.S. citizen, and improve their skills.”
+“For me, La Casa Hogar is a home where families or individuals have the opportunity to get an education, learn English, become a U.S. citizen, and improve their skills.”